ClaireBookworm/accessize/README.md

 SUMMARIZE_PROMPT_TOKENS = len(tiktoken.get_encoding("cl100k_base").encode(SUMMARIZE_PROMPT))
 ```

+`Tiktoken` embeddings was used in case the input was too large for the model (`davinci-003`) over 2097 tokens.
 The website was generated through HTML where clicks expanded down each "tree" branch.